Metropolitan Opera National Company: History

 Stevens and Manuel spent a year auditioning singers before the MONC finally began rehearsals in the summer of 1965.
-Among the young singers contracted with the company, many in their first professional engagements, included sopranos Clarice Carson, Maralin Niska, Mary Beth Peil, Francesca Roberto, and Marilyn Zschau; mezzo-sopranos Joy Davidson, Sylvia Friederich, Dorothy Krebill, and Huguette Tourangeau; tenors Enrico Di Giuseppe, Chris Lachona, Nicholas di Virgilio, and Harry Theyard; baritones Ron Bottcher, John Fiorito, Thomas Jamerson, Julian Patrick, and Vern Shinall; bass-baritones Andrij Dobriansky, Ronald Hedlund, and Arnold Voketaitis; and bass Paul Plishka.
+Among the young singers contracted with the company, many in their first professional engagements, included sopranos Clarice Carson, Maralin Niska, Mary Beth Peil, Francesca Roberto, and Marilyn Zschau; mezzo-sopranos Joy Davidson, Sylvia Friederich, Dorothy Krebill, and Huguette Tourangeau; tenors Enrico Di Giuseppe, James Carson, Chris Lachona, Nicholas di Virgilio, and Harry Theyard; baritones Ron Bottcher, John Fiorito, Thomas Jamerson, Julian Patrick, and Vern Shinall; bass-baritones Andrij Dobriansky, Ronald Hedlund, and Arnold Voketaitis; and bass Paul Plishka.

 The first season of the MONC included 260 performances in 72 cities over a nine-month period from September 1965 through May 1966.
 This season included a production of Carlisle Floyd's Susannah that was directed by José Quintero and used sets designed by Beni Montresor; Rossini's La Cenerentola with a staging by Günther Rennert and Joy Davidson as Cinderella; Giacomo Puccini's Madama Butterfly with designs by Yoshio Aoyama and Francesca Roberto as Cio-Cio San; and Georges Bizet's Carmen with a staging by Louis Ducreux and designs by Bernard Daydé.
 The company made its debut on September 29, 1965 at the Clowes Memorial Hall at Butler University in Indianapolis with Maralin Niska as Floyd's Susannah.

 The second season of the MONC ran from September 1966 through May 1967 with performances of Giuseppe Verdi's La traviata, Puccini's La bohème, Mozart's The Marriage of Figaro and Benjamin Britten's The Rape of Lucretia.
 A planned third season in 1967-1968 of performances of Tosca, Rigoletto and The Barber of Seville, never occurred as Rudolf Bing successfully worked to undermine support for the company with Metropolitan Opera's board of directors who voted to discontinue the company beyond the second season in December 1966.